apiel/zicBox/README.md

 - **Pre-Built OS** – A ready-to-flash system image is available in the Releases.
 - **Enclosures** – Multiple 3D-printable cases exist.
 - **Plug & Play** – Just assemble the hardware, flash the OS, and you’ll be making music in no time.

-ZicPixel is the most polished and finished version of zicBox, designed to give you a clear idea of what the framework can already do today.

 The **Pixel Groovebox** is a portable, performance-focused digital workstation combining **drums**, **samples**, and **synths** — all in one compact instrument.